Starlight-Crusader/TMPS-Labs/docs/lab1-2.md

     [controller] Task manager - describes and calls task handling procedures;
     [model] Task repository - temporary and permanent data storage;
     [model] Task - the main entity int the application's data model;
-    [model] Task factory - special agent helping to initialise new tasks;
     Utility - a special package containing some functions of mixed use.

 * The above is only an attempt to categorize all the components in accordance with the MVC arhitecture; there may be adjustments in the future.
 At this stage, I didn't try to adhere to any architectural design patterns that much.